ZuBB/portage3/README.md

 Portage
 =======

 Portage ([1](http://www.gentoo.org/doc/en/handbook/handbook-x86.xml?part=2&chap=1), [2](http://en.wikipedia.org/wiki/Portage_(software))) is a package management software for Gentoo Linux.
 It stores all data in plain txt files (I know about sqlite cache)

 * I do not like when it takes minutes to do 'emerge -pvte world'
-* Also there are dozen places where files that imply portage work are stored.
+* Also there are dozens of places where files that imply portage work are stored.
 I would like to see that number reduced

 Possibly there are other things that I do not like in portage, but..

-I am in process of learning how databases/sql works.
+I am in the process of learning how databases/sql works.
 To make this process more interesting I am trying to put portage tree (all of it) and related info into database.

-For now its a pet project but if it will look solid and fast would be nice to have it as new PM in Gentoo
+For now its a pet project but if it will look solid and fast, it would be nice to have it as new PM in Gentoo

 Installation